elix/elix/README.md

   meet every situation.
 (There is no One Carousel to Rule Them All.)
 So these components are factored into parts that you can readily recombine to create solid components to meet your needs.
-Composition is generally preferred over class inheritance as a means of aggregating behavior; see the elix-mixins package for details.
+Composition is generally preferred over class inheritance as a means of aggregating behavior.
 * **Use the platform.** These components are generally written as "close to the metal" as is possible while still allowing code to be shared across components.
 These components are not built upon a monolithic framework, nor is